MilkoDeVarona/PackageDeliveryService/README.md

 •   delivery status (i.e., “at the hub,” “en route,” or “delivered”), including the delivery time

-Provide an interface for the user to view the status and info of any package at any time, and the total mileage traveled by all trucks.
+Interface for the user to view the status and info of any package at any time, and the total mileage traveled by all trucks, is provided.
 (The delivery status should report the package as at the hub, en route, or delivered.
 Delivery status must include the time.)